Getting Serious about Net Zero before 2050

 The reason for Swedish people buying 25 times more heat pumps per person than Britons is very simple:

 The price of gas in the UK is amongst the lowest of any major EU nation.
-The price of electricity in amongst the highest of major EU nation.
+The price of UK electricity in amongst the highest of major EU nation.

 The price of gas in Sweden is amongst the highest of any major EU nation.
 The price of electricity in Sweden is amongst the lowest of any major EU nation.